What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 Motion Level Comedy movie starring Johnny Knoxville as the proprietor of an amusement park with harmful rides and no security measures

-Berlin, Berlin: Lolle on the Run German movie sequel to a success TV sequence of the similar title
+Berlin, Berlin: Lolle on the Run German movie sequel to a success TV sequence of the identical identify

-Excessive Seas season 3 The third run of the Spanish interval thriller drama about unexplained deaths on an expensive ship in 1940
+Excessive Seas season 3 The third run of the Spanish interval thriller drama about unexplained deaths on an opulent ship in 1940

-The Magic College Bus Rides Once more Youngsters in House The Magic College Bus youngsters blast into orbit — and onto the Worldwide House Station
+The Magic College Bus Rides Once more Youngsters in House The Magic College Bus kids blast into orbit — and onto the Worldwide House Station

 Nailed It!
 Mexico season 2 The return of the baking competitors from the Latin American nation

-The New Legends of Monkey season 2 Second run of the Australian/New Zealand sequence primarily based on the ’70s Japanese manufacturing Monkey
+The New Legends of Monkey season 2 Second run of the Australian/New Zealand sequence based mostly on the ’70s Japanese manufacturing Monkey

 Promoting Sundown season 3 Third season of the hit actuality sequence about property brokers promoting glamorous homes in the Hollywood Hills

-Tiny Creatures season 1 Nature sequence in which little animals embark on huge adventures throughout the US
+Tiny Creatures season 1 Nature sequence in which little animals embark on massive adventures throughout the US

-Improve Horror movie primarily based round a technophobe who suffers paralysis and loses his spouse throughout an assault
+Improve Horror movie based mostly round a technophobe who suffers paralysis and loses his spouse throughout an assault

-Wizards: Tales of Arcadia The final sequence of the common animated sequence, focusing on “trendy” wizards who discover themselves thrust into the world of Camelot
+Wizards: Tales of Arcadia Restricted sequence, focusing on “fashionable” wizards who discover themselves thrust into the world of Camelot

-Work It Authentic comedy movie a couple of good however clumsy highschool senior vows to get into her late father’s alma mater by reworking herself and a misfit squad into dance champions
+Work It Authentic comedy movie a few sensible however clumsy highschool senior vows to get into her late father’s alma mater by reworking herself and a misfit squad into dance champions

 Saturday eighth August